PRG/420 Java Programming I |

 • LINE 2

-4. Replace the value assigned with one of the variables so that the program throws an exception.
+4. Replace the value assigned with one of the variables so that the

-5. Comment each line of code you add to explain what you intend the code to do.
-Be sure to include a comment for the replacement value you added in Step 4 that causes the program to throw an exception.
+5. Comment each line of code you add to explain what you intend the

-6. Test and modify your Java™ program until it runs without errors and produces the results described above.
+6. Test and modify your Java™ program until it runs without errors and

 Note: Refer to this week's analyzing code assignment if you need help.